 If you had young horses like mine, this set-up would not work so well!
 Mine would be knocking over the water containers, chewing on the brushes, eating the pastels, nipping people’s hair, and so on.
 So if I were to do this at my place I would set things up so that the horses could come right up and have a look, but couldn’t actually touch/reach anything.
-You could either put up arena panels, or put your art table on one side of the fence, or in a roped-off area of your barn, etc.
+So then you could either put up arena panels, or put your art table on one side of the fence, or in a roped-off area of your barn, etc.

 The art supplies

 This kind of painting usually takes around 2 hours.
 So you want to use art media that dries quickly.
 It’s also nice to provide a variety of art materials so people can layer, or experiment, or really get creative.
 I usually put out a variety of materials because I love art and happen to have all these on hand:

 - Thick watercolor paper (more versatile than canvas)

 - Paint palettes, or squares of wax paper work just as well (and less clean up!)

 - Chalk pastels

 - Paint brushes

 - Yoghurt containers or soup cans of fresh water

 - Table to work on that can get dirty